benbria/coffee-coverage/docs/cli.md

     coffeeCoverage --exclude 'node_modules,.git,test' ...

+You can also use globs.
+If you have your specs next to your code you might e.g. use:

+    coffeeCoverage --exclude 'node_modules,.git,**/*.spec.coffee'

 #### --path

 Only used when `--inst jscoverage` is specified.
 Path can be given one of three different